ondrahermanek/kb/README.md

    - `pipe`

 - https://link.medium.com/jbCfrKEyLib
-   - "make time to spec" - will save from overegineer and bad desgign
+   - "make time to spec" - will save from overengineer and bad design
    - "build & deliver fast" - short fb loop
    - "make it pretty" - UX is less forgiving than bugs
    - "when in doubt, copy" - no nees to innovate at all costs